JohnLindahlTech/pass-bokning/README.md

 > Format: `yyy-mm-dd`

 ### Offset start

+> WARNING!
+Not properly tested, as it is hard to get same-day bookings.

 Use the `offsetStart` if you do need a couple of days to be able to plan.
 If you set the value to `0` (default) same day bookings are allowed. `1` would mean that you can book 1 day after the execution of the script.